digicatapult/veritable-ui/README.md

 ### e3e Testing

 E2e tests are placed at root level in the `test/` directory.
-To run them simply bring up the project in dev mode and then run locally using command:
+To run them simply bring up the project using this command: `docker compose -f docker-compose.e2e.yml up -d ` which brings up all the dependencies.
+Then run the tests using command:

 ```sh
 npm run test:e2e